kswhyte/shoot-the-breeze/README.md

 # Shoot The Breeze

 In this project we set out to build a chat-box style app in which users could shoot the breeze with each other from a sign-in with google accounts on Firebase.
 Within each users account, upon sign-in, they are able to save up to 100 messages and view a list of users that are present in the chat room.
 Users are also able to filter through messages by message content, username, and date/time.
 They can sort messages by new or old, and can also sort messages by clicking a user that is present on the user-list.
-If you're feeling chatty, maybe it's a good time to [Shoot the Breeze](https://shoot-the-breeze-b2fe6.firebaseapp.com/).

-##Specification
+---
 ####Main Goals

 All components must be tested using Enzyme - You do not need to test authentication.
 App must be robustly tested using unit tests Application must use Firebase to store chats
 Webpack for build tools

-General Requirements
+---
+###General Features:

 An input field for typing messages
 Input field has a character count